Looking for ways to improve how your business offers customer service? Make your company accessible during off-hours by using time-of-day routing.

 How to Set up Time of Day Routing

-- Click Call Forwarding on the left-hand side of the page.
+2. Click My Phone Numbers on the left-hand side of the dashboard.

-- Click on the line that you would like to modify.
+3. Click on the Settings Icon on the line that you would like to modify.

 If a call is received at a day or time combination that is not covered by any rule, the call will automatically go to voicemail, if voicemail is enabled, or rejected otherwise.

 4 Time-Based Routing Strategies to Ensure You Never Miss a Phone Call

 Let’s look at the top 4 time-based routing strategies you should consider:

 Time of day routing allows users to route calls that come in after-hours to specific employees’ or managers’ home offices or to voicemail.
 This way, after-hours calls from valued customers don’t go unanswered.
 Furthermore, with the voicemail-to-email feature, you can set incoming voicemails to be delivered to your email that you can check when at home and return those calls the next day.

 2. Routing to Satellite Offices and Remote Employees

 Most businesses will use time-based routing to distribute calls to satellite offices and remote workers.
 This is useful during high call traffic periods such as when your company is running promotions and specials or holiday sales.
 You can use routing strategies to ensure that calls continue moving without long wait times and abandoned calls.